adammurdoch/build-builder/README.md

 - Android
 - C++

 Generates one or more projects with source files.
+Can also be used to add source files to an existing skeleton build.
 The source files have dependencies between each other, as described below.

+Generates JUnit tests for Java and Android projects.

-Also generates a [gradle-profiler](https://www.github.com/gradle/gradle-profiler) scenario file for the build.
+Generates a [gradle-profiler](https://www.github.com/gradle/gradle-profiler) scenario file for the build.

 ### Command line usage

+#### Create a build

 `build-builder init [options]`